 Disability insurance is designed to provide benefits when a policyholder can't perform his or her primary job.
 But it's important to read the fine print, Kaplan warns.
 Even if she were flat on her back, some employee plans wouldn't have provided benefits -- because under their definition she would still be able to talk on the phone to clients.
 Kaplan's personal policy, on the other hand, acknowledges that personal contact with her clients is part of her job.
 Any accident or illness that hindered her mobility would activate her disability payments.

 In her second and third pregnancies, Kaplan needed several months of bed rest.
 She was able to depend on her disability checks to help maintain her home and professional obligations.
 "Because I had the insurance protection, my doctors and I and the medical team had the luxury of being cautious enough to let me have a healthy son," she said.
 "If I didn't have the policy, I would have worked and pushed harder and I might not have had the successful arrival of a son."
+Learn more about how to qualify for disability.

 Women More Vulnerable